JereKuusela/valheim-dev/publish/README.md

 # Changelog

 - v1.11:
+	- Adds a new command `wait` to delay execution of the next command.
 	- Fixes incompatibility with some stamina related mods.
+	- Fixes `resolution` command description.

 - v1.10:
 	- Adds a new setting `command_delay` to add delay when multiple commands are executed.